pingcap/docs-tidb-operator/en/scale-a-tidb-cluster.md

     For the TiKV component, it might take 3-5 minutes to scale in or out because the process involves data migration.

+4. Delete the PVC for the scaled-in TiKV node.

+    After TiKV scales in, TiDB Operator does not automatically delete the corresponding PVC.
+To avoid issues during future scale-out operations, you must manually delete the PVC.

+    To find and delete the PVC for the scaled-in Pod, run the following commands:

+    ```shell
+    kubectl get pvc -n ${namespace}
+    kubectl delete pvc -n ${namespace} ${pvc_name}
+    ```

 ### Horizontally scale TiFlash

 This section describes how to horizontally scale out or scale in TiFlash if you have deployed TiFlash in the cluster.